pmatseykanets/laravel-sql-migrations/README.md

 ### Run SQL migrations

-Proceed as usual using `migrate`, `migrate:rollback` and other commands.
+Proceed as usual using `migrate`, `migrate:rollback` and other built-in commands.

-## Security

-If you discover any security related issues, please email pmatseykanets@gmail.com instead of using the issue tracker.

 ## Changelog